 Through community outreach efforts, professionally trained prevention specialists provide educational support groups and classes.
 These services may be provided on site, as well as in schools, churches, and other agencies in Shiawassee County.
 For more information, call 989-723-8239.

 Encouraging Positive Behavior – (Flyer Here) A small group education series focusing on empathy training, problem solving, and impulse control as well as behavior management and bullying awareness.
 Free for pre-school to grade six.

-Understanding Anger for Adolescents – (Flyer Here) Adolescents ages 13-17 years can attend this 10-week group to address topics such as anger triggers and aggression, as well as family anger patterns and substance use.
+Understanding Anger for Adolescents- (Flyer Here) Adolescents ages 13-17 years can attend this 10-week group to address topics such as anger triggers and aggression, as well as family anger patterns and substance use.
 In addition, individuals will develop plans to communicate with their teen, discuss family patterns of anger, and to learn about adolescent brain development.
 The program for adults, ages 18 and older will address anger triggers and aggression, as well as explore history of anger in the family and personal substance use issues.
 Group members will be expected to develop plans to better manage their anger.
 This program has groups for both adolescents and adults.